 According to various media sources, studies funded by China over the last five decades revealed the presence of important Uranium, Lithium, Cobalt, Manganese and neodymium deposits in Liberia, according to a declaration of the President in January 2025.
-It is believed that the GoL is currently undergoing discussions with multinational companies as well as local investors in order to attract around US$ 3 bn of investments to mine the discovered deposits as well as related investments in infrastructure, renewable energy and technology.
+It is believed that the GoL is currently undergoing discussions with multinational companies as well as local investors to attract around US$ 3 bn of investment to mine the discovered deposits as well as related investments in infrastructure, renewable energy and technology.

 Main exploration, mining and mineral processing projects in Liberia